ThaumielSparrow/django-cdt/README.md

 file.close()
 ```

 In this way, the canvas from the user end can be stored in the server end.
-But the first time, I use 'GET' method to send request, and I get nothing at the server end.
-Perhaps the size of a base64 image is so large.
-So, I change the ajax request to 'POST' method like this.
+For larger images, `POST` is employed instead.

 ```
 $.ajax({